lizhanmit/learning-notes/spark-note/spark-note.md

 ---

 ### Shuffle

+A shuffle represents a physical repartitioning of the data.

 - Shuffle moves data across worker nodes, which is costly.
 - It involves disk I/O, data serialization, and network I/O.